The Barth V Solar Park built without subsidies

 Despite the realization of the first subsidy-free solar project in Germany, the EEG will continue to play a central role in the success of the energy transition in the coming years.
 Although the implementation of self-consumption concepts without a feed-in tariff is possible in the areas of residential and medium-sized commercial installations, support will remain necessary in this segment.
 In addition, the promotion of small installations is desirable and sensible for reasons of the participation of broad sections of the population and the facilitation of decentralized, load-related supply.

 Barth V has an overall capacity of 8.8 MWp and an annual yield of 9,086 MWh.
 That is equivalent to the average consumption of 2,884 German households.
 Furthermore, 6,188 tonnes of CO2 emissions can be eliminated through Barth V. A total of 23,728 modules, each with 370 Wp, will be used for Barth V.

-Barth V will be built in Mecklenburg-West Pomerania, on the premises of the Stralsund-Barth Airport by the Baltic Sea.
+Barth V was built in Mecklenburg-West Pomerania, on the premises of the Stralsund-Barth Airport by the Baltic Sea.
 (Site plan/Topography)

 Leasing the land

 The lessor of the land is the Stralsund-Barth Airport, with whom we have cultivated very good relations since the construction of the first solar park there in 2012.
 As Stefan Kerth, the mayor of Barth, pointed out at the opening ceremony for the Barth III solar park in May 2017, by collaborating with us, the Stralsund-Barth Airport has become one of the few municipal airports that can be run without any losses.

 In accordance with § 9 par.
 1 no. 25a of the German Federal Building Code (BauGB), trees and bushes will be planted round the solar park.
 Additionally, a double-row field hedge will be planted with the following composition:

 - 20 % common hornbeam (Carpinus betulus)